Collagen and Fillers In-depth

 Recovery from Soft Tissue Filler Injections

-After the procedure, we will give you an ice pack, and recommend you ice the area for 20 minutes each hour as you are able, for the rest of the day.
-This helps to decrease any swelling of bruising that may occur with the injection.
-You may return to work or daily activities so long as they are not overly strenuous.
-You may begin exercise at 24 hours after the procedure, unless advised otherwise by Dr. Tong.
-Bruising is unusual, but if it occurs, it can be covered with make-up, and generally lasts a few days.
+After the procedure, we will give you an ice pack, and recommend you ice the area for 20 minutes each hour as you are able for the rest of the day.
+This helps to decrease any swelling or bruising that may occur with the injection.
+You may return to work or daily activities, so long as they are not overly strenuous.
+You may begin exercising 24 hours after the procedure, unless advised otherwise by Dr. Tong.
+Bruising is unusual, but if it occurs, it can be covered with makeup and generally lasts a few days.